Curriculum

-M.A. in Applied Policy Analysis Curriculum
+Master of Arts in Applied Policy Analysis

 Students will take courses on data analysis, data management, data visualization, economics, human behavior, and policy evaluation.
 Students in this program will be required to take a slate of core courses centered around various aspects of data analysis including regression analysis, behavioral analysis, ethics, data management and visualization, and applied economic theory.
 Once students have completed the majority of their core courses, they will be able to shift their focus to specific policy areas that may be of interest to them.
 The policy areas students can focus on will be education policy, health policy, environmental policy, and social/public policy.
 The aim of these policy-centered courses is to allow students to contemplate and devise potential data-oriented solutions that affect a variety of populations as it relates to the specific content area.